6 Easy Ways To Get Free Stuff Delivered To Your DoorDisclosure: This post may contain affiliate links

 6 - Pre-Owned Freebies

 If it's household items and clothing you're after and don't mind them being preowned, there's some great online community marketplaces such as freecycle and local free stuff groups on Facebook where you can get your hands on some really good stuff for nothing.
-You can also check out websites like Freecycle, preloved and the free section over at your local Gumtree.
+You can also check out websites like Freecycle, preloved UK and the free section over at your local Gumtree.

 Freebie Tips Before You Start